mxmoss/pnsqc2021/index.md

 //While we're talking about configuration, let's create a Personal Access Token (PAT)

-//In the upper-right corner of any github page, click your profile photo, then...
+In the upper-right corner of any github page, make sure you're signed in to github.
+Then click your profile photo.
+From the menu choose:

-//Settings | Developer Settings | Personal access tokens
+Settings | Developer Settings | Personal access tokens

-//Type in "pnsqc 2021 token" for the description
+Type in "pnsqc 2021 token" for the description

+Set the checkbox for "repo"

-//Treat this token like a password
+Treat this token like a password.

 ## Ex.
 3) Add a new feature to the project
 //Make a branch so we can work safely